Reading goals aren’t just for kids. If you want to improve your reading life, try out these reading goals for adults.

 Reading Goal #6: Read Your Shelf

-For 2020, let’s resist the siren call of new books and set a goal to read books we already own.
+This year, let’s resist the siren call of new books and set a goal to read books we already own.
 I don’t know a single book lover who has read every book they won.
 Maybe they are out there, but they feel like mythical creatures to me.

 I’m as guilty as the next bookworm of letting library checkouts, new releases, and newly purchased books dominate my reading list.
 Meanwhile, a few unlucky books remain frozen in the land of forgotten books, patiently waiting for their turn to be read.